Skip to main content

 genkernel --kernel-config=/usr/share/genkernel/arch/x86_64/kernel-config all

-# Or use distribution default config as base
+# Or use distro default as base

 make defconfig # Kernel default config